-Okay, I need help for the rest of the message.
+Okay, I need help with the rest of the message.
 I go downstairs and ask Mark.
 “Mommy, we’re going to play ball,” he shrugs, as if I had to focus on my reading skills because really, vowels are optional, aren’t they?

 Then he goes back to watching horror movie trailers on the tablet.
-We don’t talk about the things we write—we write them, that’s good enough.
+We don’t talk about the things we write—we write them, and that’s good enough.

-It all started because of the lunchboxes.
+It all started because of the lunch boxes.

 When I sent two-year-old Mark to daycare, I guilt-tripped myself into making unique, healthy and elaborated lunchboxes.
 It was a way to say “I love you even when I’m not physically here,” a way to apologize for no longer having him strapped to my chest 24/7, as a way to assert I was still a caring mother even if I was now entrusting him to the care of strangers who, for six hours every day, would “provide high quality, developmentally appropriate activities” or whatever the daycare’s mission statement was (I never paid attention, we just wanted a daycare that wouldn’t declare bankruptcy at this stage!).

 The lunchbox routine hit a roadblock when Mark entered kindergarten.
 Not only meals had to be eaten cold but I also had to refrain from using a long list of ingredients, including eggs and nuts, because of national school policies regarding food allergies.
-To top it all, since kids don’t have a mandatory lunch break, Mark’s invariably reports he “doesn’t have time to eat”.
+To top it all, since kids don’t have a mandatory lunch break, Mark invariably reports he “doesn’t have time to eat”.